hisroar/HomeAssistantSonar/README.md

 The report can be found [here][DocLink].

-This project was done by Seraphine Goh and Dennis Shim in Spring 2019 for EE209AS: Security and Privacy for Cyber-Physical Systems, and Internet-of-Things at UCLA.
+This project was done by Seraphine Goh and Dennis Shim in Spring 2019 for EE209AS: Security and Privacy for Embedded Systems, Cyber-Physical Systems, and Internet-of-Things at UCLA.

 ## Data